Credit Score – Things to Look for & What Affects It?

 Available credit is the unused amount of borrowed money you have access to.
 If there is a lot that has been left unused, this might make future lenders nervous because they may think you are planning to make some big purchases in the future.

-Therefore, if you have a credit card you do not use, for example, that is up to date in repayments and has a large amount of money available ? it may be better for your score to cancel this rather than have it sitting there.
+Therefore, if you have a credit card you do not use, that is up to date in repayments and has a large amount of money available, it may be better for your score to cancel this rather than have it sitting there.

-If you have used all your credit limits, it is recommended to clear your debt by paying lump sum to bring down your debt balance as repayment via minimum payment could take longer to control your finances and you would end up paying lot of interest and charges as fee.
-There is higher risk of payment default as large debt amount requires higher minimum payment to pay on your credit cards.
+If you have used all your credit limits, it is recommended to clear your debt by paying a lump sum to bring down your debt balance as repayment via minimum payment could take longer to control your finances and you would end up paying a lot of interest and charges as a fee.
+There is a higher risk of payment default as a large debt amount requires higher minimum payment to pay on your credit cards.

-It is so easy to register to vote, so if you know you are not on your local electoral roll at your current address then register to get things in order.
+It is easy to register to vote.
+So if you know you are not on your local electoral roll at your current address then register to get things in order.